supernovaria/notes/content/My Activity Menu.md

 - Laser tag (haven't yet tried paintball)

 ## Art Engangement
-- Book discussions (although I mostly listen to things and if it's been a while I'll probably not be able to come up w interesting things on the spot; don't have much experience w it but I enjoyed my _queering nature_ literature class at uni)
+- Book discussions (although I mostly listen to things and if it's been a while I'll probably not be able to come up w interesting things on the spot; don't have much experience w it but I enjoyed my _weird ecologies: queering nature_ literature class at uni; see [[Weird-Ecologies-1]])
 - Urban sketching; digital or ink + water colors
 - Occasionally digital art or design stuff, when my muse holds me hostage
 	- designing logos mostly, have also done stickers and a font